SeaQL/sea-orm/examples/jsonrpsee_example/README.md

-# Poem with SeaORM example app
+# jsonrpsee with SeaORM example app

 1. Modify the `DATABASE_URL` var in `.env` to point to your chosen database